gtauzin/kedro-dagster/docs/pages/getting-started.md

 The Dagster UI will be available at [http://127.0.0.1:3000](http://127.0.0.1:3000) by default.

 !!! note "Logging Configuration"
     You may have noticed that by default, logs from Kedro/Kedro-Dagster and Dagster are displayed in different formats on the terminal.
 You can configure Kedro/Kedro-Dagster logging to match Dagster's format by making use of Dagster formatters in your Kedro project's `logging.yml`.
-For more information, see the [Logging](technical.md#logging) section in the technical documentation.

 !!! tip "Logging from Your Kedro Nodes"